-Increased safety Ex e removes ignition the ignition source, no potential sparking components the internal temperature of the components is critical (which is different from Ex d where it was the external enclosure temperature which was assessed).
+Increased safety Ex e requires a high integrity of components, removing the ignition the ignition source, i.e. no potential sparking components.
+The internal temperature of the components is critical (which is different from Ex d where it was the external enclosure temperature which was assessed).

 The main features are:

 Generally an Ex e assembly is used for just for terminals i.e. Junction boxes.

 There are two protection levels Ex eb and Ex ec for Zones 1 and 2 respectively, older equipment will just be labelled Ex e covering both Ex eb and Ex ec.